mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Now we need to change the templates to show this data that we are now loading.

-Switch back to your Ember project and edit `app/templates/posts.hbs` to be just:
+Switch back to your Ember project and edit `app/templates/posts.hbs` to be:

 ~~~handlebars
 <h2>Posts</h2>